Icar Prenatal Essential Omega-3 Side Effects

 Applies to omega-3 polyunsaturated fatty acids: oral capsule liquid filled

-In addition to its needed effects, some unwanted effects may be caused by omega-3 polyunsaturated fatty acids (the active ingredient contained in Icar Prenatal Essential Omega-3).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, omega-3 polyunsaturated fatty acids (the active ingredient contained in Icar Prenatal Essential Omega-3) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bleeding gums